A topic from the subject of Kinetics in Chemistry.

 Basic Concepts

-• Rate of reaction: The change in the concentration of a reactant or product over time.
+• Rate of reaction: The change in the concentration of a reactant or product per unit of time.
+It's usually expressed as a positive value for product formation and a negative value for reactant consumption.

-• Rate-determining step: The slowest step in a multi-step reaction that determines the overall rate of the reaction.
+• Rate-determining step: The slowest step in a multi-step reaction mechanism.
+This step limits the overall rate of the reaction.

 Equipment and Techniques

-• Titration: A technique used to determine the concentration of a solution by adding a known volume of a standardized solution.
+• Titration: A technique to determine the concentration of a solution by reacting it with a solution of known concentration.

 Types of Experiments

-• Initial rate method: Measures the rate of the reaction at the beginning of the reaction, when the concentrations of the reactants are known.
+• Initial rates method: Measures the reaction rate at the very beginning of the reaction, when reactant concentrations are essentially their initial values.
+By changing initial concentrations and observing rate changes, reaction orders can be determined.

 Data Analysis